Tina Machado

-Tina Marie Machado, formerly Placourakis, (born 1960) is an Arizona businesswoman, former model, actress, karate champion, and Miss Hawaii USA.
+Tina Marie Machado, formerly Placourakis, (born November 11, 1959) is an American actress, businesswoman, former model, athlete and beauty pageant titleholder who was crowned Miss Hawaii USA 1985.

 Hawaii

-Tina Marie Machado was born in Hawaii in 1960, one of four children of Marie and Harold Machado, a military family.
+Tina Marie Machado was born in Hawaii in 1959, one of four children of Marie and Harold Machado, a military family.
 Harold served multiple tours in Korea and Vietnam, earning a Purple Heart, Bronze Star, and Silver Star.
 Marie moved where the Army told them, and often raised the family alone.

-Tina Machado graduated Waipahu High School, then earned a Bachelor's degree in International business from the University of Washington in 1980.
+Tina Machado graduated from Waipahu High School, then earned a Bachelor's degree in International business from the University of Washington in 1980.
 She worked as a model, and had multiple minor acting roles in the television series Hawaiian Heat, Magnum, P.I., and the film Aloha Summer (1988).

 Machado was crowned Miss Hawaii USA in February 1985.
 She lost the title less than a week later, when pageant officials said that at 25 she was too old, and was directed to step down in favor of Toni Leimomi Costa, 18, her runner-up.
 Machado had already given up her job at the Honolulu Board of Realtors because of needing to devote time for the contest.
 Machado sued for $5 million for breach of contract, and was restored to the title in April.

 She competed in the Miss USA 1985 pageant in Lakeland, Florida, in May as Miss Hawaii USA and was a semi-finalist in the nationally televised pageant (won by Laura Martinez Harring of Texas).
-Toni Costa competed again next year and won Miss Hawaii USA 1986.
+Toni Costa competed again the following year and won Miss Hawaii USA 1986.

 In 1987, Machado married Hawaii restaurateur Aaron Placourakis, taking his last name.
 His brother, Yanni Placourakis, also a restaurateur, subsequently married Pamela Kimura, Miss Hawaii 1992.
 Tina and Aaron Placourakis had three children together, and regularly appeared in Hawaii society columns.
 Their son Jesse won three gold medals in national karate competition at age 7, and a title at the All-Japan Junior Championships at the age of 8, in 1999.
 Tina Placourakis followed her son to karate lessons, earning a black belt, and also winning multiple medals in national karate.